-The work on Marine Conservation Zones (MCZs) in England has generated all sorts of points for debate and of particular interest to the RYA are the discussions around anchoring pressure and the provision of moorings.
+The development of Marine Conservation Zones (MCZs) in England, and Marine Protected Areas in UK waters, has generated all sorts of points for debate.
+Of particular interest to the RYA are the discussions around anchoring pressure and the provision of moorings.

 Make sure that anchoring causes as little damage as possible to the seabed by following four simple steps: